Franco-Ténois: Community

 The Franco-Ténois Federation (Fédération franco-ténoise) is the primary representative body for the Franco-Ténois community.
-A network of local organizations were created across the Territories in 1988 to band together isolated pockets of francophone settlement.
+A network of local organizations was created across the Territories in 1988 to band together isolated pockets of francophone settlement.
 Other than in Yellowknife, where the largest francophone population resides, local organizations exist in other areas of francophone settlement such as Inuvik, Hay River and Fort Smith.
 Initially, many of the local associations were created for the simple purpose of obtaining Radio-Canada radio and television broadcasts.
 The creation of the separate territory of Nunavut has cut off some francophone communities in the new territory from the larger base in the west.

 The Franco-Ténois community is served by a weekly French language newspaper, l'Aquilon, which celebrated its 20th anniversary in January 2006.
 The community is also served with French language radio stations in major communities, and many cultural events across the territories.
 The francophone theatre troupe, Les pas frette aux yeux, is well known throughout the territories.

 Yellowknife is served by CIVR-FM 103.5, a community radio station; and VF2136 97.3 FM, a local Ici Radio-Canada Première repeater owned by L'Association Franco-Culturelle de Yellowknife.
 Ici Radio-Canada Télé broadcasts in Yellowknife and Hay River through locally owned repeaters.